|

 the direction of travel.
 Black arrows on the roadway show the direction

+of travel as one lane in each direction.
 A note states: "In an effort to simplify the figure to show

 the dynamic envelope markings, not all pavement markings or other

+required traffic control devices are shown."
 In the center of the figure, a symbol of a vertical railroad track

 is shown across the roadway.
 The train dynamic envelope is indicated